AttenGW: Gravitational-Wave Detection Pipeline 2025

 Implementation: Python with PyTorch/PyTorch Lightning for HPC and multi-GPU training.

-The core detector-side model is a WaveNet-style Hierarchical Dilated Convolutional Network (HDCN) that processes Hanford (H1) and Livingston (L1) strain independently to capture long-range temporal structure in 1 s windows (4096 samples).
+The core model is a WaveNet-style Hierarchical Dilated Convolutional Network (HDCN) that processes Hanford (H) and Livingston (L) strain independently to capture long-range temporal structure in fixed-length windows.
 Its outputs are combined by an attention-based aggregator that performs cross-channel communication between detectors to produce a per-timestep GW confidence score (see the model schematics below for a visual overview).
-This replaces earlier graph-based aggregation schemes and significantly reduces false positives in multi-detector data while keeping the model lightweight enough for deployment close to the data.
+I pursued an attention-based design because of my prior work with Transformers for GW forecasting and because attention mechanisms have proven broadly effective in signal processing tasks where long-range dependencies matter.
+This replaces graph-based multi-detector aggregationand helps reduce false positives in multi-detector data while keeping the model lightweight enough for deployment close to the data.

 Figure 1–2.
 Whitened BBH (left) and BNS (right) injections in real LIGO noise for Hanford and Livingston.
 Both use labels set to 1 only in the 0.5 s preceding merger and 0 elsewhere; separate models are trained for each source class.

-Models are trained on synthetic binary black hole (BBH) and binary neutron star (BNS) waveforms injected into real LIGO noise from the Gravitational Wave Open Science Center (GWOSC), using a curriculum that starts from louder injections and decays toward realistic signal-to-noise ratios.
-The data pre-processing pipeline involves whitening, band-passing, windowing, and label construction (with positive labels restricted to the 0.5 s pre-merger segment).
-The model returns a per-timestep score, while post-processing applies a calibrated, multi-criterion peak-finding stage (height, width, and plateau tests) to convert scores into reliable trigger times for use in downstream multi-messenger analyses.
+Models are trained on synthetic waveforms injected into real LIGO noise from the Gravitational Wave Open Science Center (GWOSC), using a curriculum that starts from louder injections and decays toward realistic signal-to-noise ratios.
+The data pre-processing pipeline involves glitch interpolation, whitening, band-passing, windowing, and label construction (with positive labels restricted to the pre-merger segment).
+The model returns a per-timestep score, while post-processing applies a calibrated, multi-criterion peak-finding stage (height, width, and plateau tests) to convert scores into reliable trigger times for use in downstream analyses.

 Figure 3.
 Example application to the binary neutron star event GW170817.
 Top: whitened L1 strain.
 Middle: whitened H1 strain.
 Bottom: model output and resulting trigger, correctly localizing the merger time in hour-long real interferometer data.
 A Tukey window is applied to a known glitch in the Livingston detector; the detection is robust to this choice.